GDC website screenshot

 Overcoming stakeholder and budget hurdles

-Challenges & Hurdles
+Challenges & Risk Management

-Key Challenges Encountered:
+Key Challenges Addressed:

 Testing & Quality Assurance